mwiedmann/node-mud/README.md

-# Node based
+# Dungeon - An online multiplayer roguelike

-This is an online multiplayer roguelike based on NodeJS for the server and a Phaser 3 front-end client.
+This is an online multiplayer roguelike based on NodeJS for the server and a Phaser 3 front-end client all coded in TypeScript.

 ## Overview